Panel Design Engineer banner

 4. Intellectually stimulating and challenging work.

-6. Contribution to critical infrastructure and systems.
+6. Contribution to the development of efficient systems.

 Cons

-1. High responsibility for safety and compliance.
+1. High responsibility for safety and reliability.

 3. Requires continuous learning and adaptation.

-6. Risk of errors leading to costly mistakes.
+4. Potential for errors leading to costly mistakes.